Industrial Noise & Vibration Centre

 Innovative heat pump noise control techniques

-Air-source and ground-source (geothermal) heat pumps are a common cause of tonal noise complaints, even when the typical costly noise control measures of barriers, acoustic enclosures and silencers have been installed.
-These are not only often ineffective at the problem low-frequencies, but they also tend to reduce system efficiency.
+Air-source (ASHP) and ground-source (geothermal) heat pumps are a common cause of tonal noise complaints, even when the typical costly noise control measures of barriers, acoustic enclosures and silencers have been installed.
+These measures are not only ineffective at the problem low-frequencies, but they also tend to reduce system efficiency.

 Inadequate heat pump installation noise specifications...

-Unfortunately, most heat pump installation noise specifications are based only on the overall broadband dB(A) (e.g. 42dB LAeq, 5mins in the UK) and do not include a penalty for the tonal content that is so common - and that is such a common cause of complaints.
+Unfortunately, most heat pump installation noise specifications are based only on the overall broadband dB(A) (e.g. 42dB LAeq, 5mins in the UK) and do not include a penalty for the tonal content that is a common feature where there are complaints.
 This is a problem that can be avoided as described below...

 ...and the noise impact consequences